vpvnguyen/martian-robots/README.md

 # martian-robots

+## How to Run

+> Requirements:
+> Yarn or NPM
+> Delete `yarn.lock` if installing with NPM

+- `git clone` repository and `cd` into the root of the project.
+- Run `yarn install` to install dependencies.
+- Run `yarn start` to start development server
+- Navigate to `http://localhost:3000` and enjoy!

 ## Technologies

-- React
+- React 17.0.2
-- TypeScript
+- TypeScript 4.1.2
-- TailwindCSS
+- TailwindCSS 2.1.0

 ## Design